 First the annotate task runs against the changed JavaScript code.
 Then the file is copied to the dist folder and minified by the uglifyalljs task.
 Finally the JavaScript code is linted with the jshint task.

-Tutorial End Result
+Tutorial end result

-Completed code for this tutorial can be found at here.
+The completed code for this tutorial can be found here

 https://github.com/MashupJS/gulp-tutorial-end-result